JasperFx/jasper/documentation/documentation/integration/transports/tcp.md

 <!--title:TCP Transport-->

+<[warning]>
-<div class="alert alert-warning"><b>Note!</b> This transport works by sending traffic directly via sockets and may not be acceptable in your IT department policies.
-We are pursuing the usage of JWT's to secure the traffic between applications using the socket based transports, see <a href="https://github.com/JasperFx/jasper/issues/184">the GitHub issue</a></div>
+ This transport works by sending traffic directly via sockets and may not be acceptable in your IT department policies.
+It is load tested and is based on the older [LightningQueues](https://github.com/LightningQueues/LightningQueues) project that was happily used in high volume systems, so we feel like it's plenty robust.
+<[/warning]>

 ## Lightweight, fire and forget